Jack R. Anderson: Distinguishments

 In 2007, Anderson was awarded the Distinguished Service to Music Medal for marching band, the highest national award presented by Kappa Kappa Psi, National Honorary Band Fraternity.
 He also was awarded the “Professor of the Year Award” in 2006 and 2007 for outstanding teaching from Pitt’s Fraternity and Sorority Life, a part of the Division of Student Affairs.
 In addition to these prestigious awards, he has received the Paula Crider Outstanding Band Director Award, presented annually by Tau Beta Sigma, National Honorary Band Sorority, to a college band or university band director who distinguishes himself in the field of university bands; “Outstanding Leader on Campus Award,” presented by the Student Government Board at Pitt; and a “Special Recognition Award,” given by the Mon Valley Chapter of the Panther Club for his dedicated service to Pitt athletics.

 Personal life

-Jack and his wife Peggy met while in the Pitt Band as undergraduates, and they live in Scott Township.
+Jack and his wife Peggy met while in the Pitt Band as undergraduates.
 They have two daughters, Katie Culp and Carrie Fisher, both alumni of the Pitt Band.
-They are also the grandparents of Anderson, Jake and Molly, children of Carrie and Michael.